MaggieDaisy/Cocktails_and_Dreams/tests.md

 **The above tests confirm that the application fulfills its task and registered and logged-in users can read, create, edit and delete recipes.**

 # Debug mode

+During the development process debug mode was turned as "on", after a production version of the application needs to be changed for the development version debug mode was turned as "off".